 This methodology looks for annual earnings growth above 18%, but prefers higher than 25%.
-GIL's annual earnings growth rate over the past five years of 16.67% fails this test.
+GIL's annual earnings growth rate over the past five years of 29.98% passes this test.

 According to this methodology, each year's EPS numbers should be better than the previous year's.
 One dip is allowed, but the following year's earnings should be a new high.
-GIL, whose annual EPS before extraordinary items for the last 5 years (from earliest to the most recent fiscal year) were 0.79, 1.69, 1.92, 1.22, 2.61, fails this criterion, as more than 1 dip is unacceptable to the methodology.
+GIL, whose annual EPS before extraordinary items for the last 5 years (from earliest to the most recent fiscal year) were 0.84, 0.96, 0.61, 1.30, 1.46, passes this criterion.
+The one dip is considered acceptable, as earnings quickly rebounded after the decline.

 CURRENT PRICE LEVEL: [FAIL]

 Investors should keep an eye open for stocks that are trading within 15% of their 52-week highs, as it is likely to continue in its upward trend.
 GIL's pricing data is not available, hence an opinion cannot be rendered at the current time.

 This methodology likes to see confirmation from this indicator when buying as a sign of a company's recently strong momentum.
 It shows a company's weekly performance in comparison to the overall market, as measured by the S&P 500.
 Look for a general upward trend in weekly relative strength, as the best stocks usually act better than the overall market.
 GIL's relative strength trend has been increasing over the last 4 months.
 This type of price action is favorable.

 PRICE PERFORMANCE COMPARED TO ALL OTHER STOCKS: [FAIL]